Spain’s 2026 Immigration Regularization: Who Qualifies and How to Apply | Remitly

 What Spain just did and why it’s significant

-The government estimates around 500,000 people are directly eligible, though independent analysts put the number closer to 840,000.
+The Spanish government passed a royal decree through the Council of Ministers creating a one-year renewable work and residency permit for undocumented migrants already living in the country.
+The government estimates around 500,000 people may be eligible, though independent analysts put the number closer to 840,000.
 To put that in perspective, that’s roughly the population of San Francisco.
+It’s not the first time Spain has taken this approach either, there have been six similar processes since 1986.

 Who Qualifies?